 “The executive Power shall be vested in a President of the United States of America."

 Created by Article II of the Constitution, much of the power of the presidency can be found in the actions of those who have occupied the office.
 In this discussion, we will analyze the intent of the Framers and the text of the supreme law of the land regarding the chief executive.

 The American Revolution was the product of decades of grievances felt by many colonists to be originating from the seat of power of the British Empire.
 While most discussions about this time period focus on its military history, we will instead analyze the series of actions from both sides of the Atlantic that led to the declaration that “these united Colonies are, and of right ought to be Free and Independent States.”

-From his advocacy for a powerful national government to the main authorship of the Bill of Rights, this lecture will discuss the biography and political thinking of the fascinating Virginian who was known, even in his lifetime, as the "Father of the Constitution."
+From his advocacy for a powerful national government to the main authorship of the Bill of Rights, this lecture will present a brief biographical sketch and some of the political thinking of the fascinating Virginian who was known, even in his lifetime, as the "Father of the Constitution."

 "I urge the Senate's swift bipartisan confirmation so that as soon as possible she may take her place on the Court and her place in history.”

 Since President Ronald Reagan spoke these words at the appointment of Sandra Day O'Connor to the Supreme Court in 1981, three other women have been nominated and serve on the Highest Court in the land.
 In this lecture, we will discuss the lives of the Madam Justices and their impact on our understanding of the Constitution, the law and our nation.